 - Rules cannot single out individual players.
 Rules like "Barry has to hand in all his diamonds," are not fun, and we do not tolerate bullying.

 Breaking a town rule will not result in a ban, but the mayor can take action to retaliate.
 Most importantly, the mayor can declare a player outlawed.
 Players can kill or steal from an outlawed player without server rules retaliating.
 If a mayor wants to outlaw a player, the player has to have disrespected town rules, and the length and nature of the outlawing must be proprotional to the offence committed.

 It is up to the mayor to announce and enforce town rules.

-A new mayor is elected every week, with elections open to everyone.
+A new mayor is elected every two weeks, with elections open to everyone.
 A mayoral term starts on a Friday and lasts two weeks.